27 Keto Instant Pot Recipes for Effortless Cooking

 I assume if you are looking for instant pot keto recipes, you already own one and are looking for meal ideas.

-But if you don’t and you are wondering how to choose the best pressure cooker, you can read more here.
-On this page you’ll find out that my favorite is the Instant Pot Duo which you can see here at Amazon.
+But if you don’t and are wondering how to choose the best pressure cooker, you can read more here.
+On this page, you’ll find out that my favorite is the Instant Pot Duo which you can see here at Amazon.

-And unless you have a really good reason to get a smaller pot, just go for the 8 quart size.
+And unless you have a really good reason to get a smaller pot, go for the 8-quart size.

 Now, let’s get to the best keto instant pot recipes on the internet.

 I’ve separated them into breakfast and brunch.
 Then soups, lunches and dinners and then desserts.

-These dishes are amazing, but if you are looking for anything I have missed, please let me know in the comments.
+These dishes are amazing, but please let me know in the comments if you are looking for anything I have missed.

 Breakfast and Brunch the Super-fast Way